 - Experience with basic film production, including demonstrated proficiency with digital video cameras and editing software such as Final Cut Pro.

-- Able to work independently and also happy to take direction as part of a team in support of the instructor, assistant, and SFFILM staff.
+- Able to work independently on own initiative and also happy to take direction as part of a team in support of the instructors and SFFILM staff.

 - Excellent communication skills, both orally and in writing.